A New Approach to Eliminating Health Disparities

 Most of all, our efforts will help build awareness among all the systems that impact health to provide people the tools and resources they need to be healthy.
 This work will be an integral part of our mission to build a Culture of Health that enables everyone to make healthy choices where they live, work, and play, no matter their demographic or social status.

-In the next five years, we hope to take significant steps toward achieving our vision by helping make the movement for health equity broader than it is today.
+We hope to take significant steps toward achieving our vision by helping make the movement for health equity broader than it is today.
 With greater participation from private industry, policymakers, and individuals whose life experiences reflect the disparities we aim to eliminate, we expect the nation to achieve even greater accomplishments in the next decade.